GlareDB/glaredb/docs/exp-store.md

 This will be where we reconcile deletes and updates.
 When we have a version file, we'll append the old data to that file.

+Delta files will be decently large such that merges are relatively infrequent.
+E.g. we might go with a 10MB target size for deltas, and a 250MB target size base data files.
+These are not hard limits which allows for flexibility with when we do the merge.

 ## Data File Splits

 If a data file exceeds a size threshold, it will be split into two smaller files/partitions.
+In most cases, a split should occur immediately after a delta merge if necessary, preventing having to re-acquire the lock.

 The process is as follows:

 1. Acquire exclusive lock for table/partition.
 Acquire an exclusive lock on the meta file.